 The Complex is run by creative artists.
-Since February 2009 we have staged a rich programme of artistic and cultural productions, exhibitions and events in the Dublin 7 area.
-From our original home in Smithfield Square, and more recently our base at Benburb Street, we have now moved into our new permanent premises at Little Green Street, next to the old Fruit and Vegetable Market.
+It is the new Northside arts centre.
+Since February 2009 it has staged a rich programme of artistic and cultural productions, exhibitions and events in the Dublin 7 area.
+From our original home in Smithfield Square to Benburb Street, our new permanent premises is located at Little Green Street, next to the old Fruit and Vegetable Market.

 Our focus is on powerful work with social value, presented through an exciting innovative programme of original theatre, inspiring visual arts, music, comedy, dance and circus.

-Vanessa Fielding, Artistic Director: Vanessa is programming our first season of mixed arts, including indigenous work made by The Complex artists.
+Vanessa Fielding, Artistic Director: Vanessa is programming our second season of mixed arts, including indigenous work made by The Complex artists.
 Her own discipline as a theatre maker, has led her to direct many productions, the highlights of which are ‘Green’, ‘Complexity’, ‘Iron’ for The Complex, ‘Kiss of the Spiderwoman’ for Co-Motion, ‘Gaslight’ for Druid, ‘Little Shop of Horrors’ for the Lyric, Belfast, ‘You Never Can Tell’ West Yorkshire Playhouse, ‘Lovers’ Young Vic, ‘The Woman Destroyed’ Lyric, London, UK and European tour.
 She is particularly interested in theatre presentation of a non-traditional kind, and has transposed eight Northside-Dublin vacant sites into places for professional arts practice to achieve open plan and accessible engagement, most notably in Smithfield Square from 2009-2012.
-Later this year, she hopes to direct ‘Two Way Mirror’ by Arthur Miller and in 2016 ‘FAT DAD’ a new play by Anthony Goulding.
+Later this year, she hopes to direct ‘FAT DAD’ a new play by Anthony Goulding.

 Annemarie Kilshaw, Visual Arts Director: Annemarie is a visual artist living and working in the Dublin 7 area.
-Her exhibitions include ‘Yawn’, a group show in The Complex, Smithfield, and ‘Wait’ a solo show, housed in a vacant butcher’s shop on Benburb Street, addressing reproductive rights for women.
+The Complex featured her most recent exhibition “STILL”.
+Other exhibitions include ‘Yawn’, a group show in The Complex, Smithfield, and ‘Wait’ a solo show, housed in a vacant butcher’s shop on Benburb Street, addressing reproductive rights for women.
 Annemarie is an experienced curator and is responsible for the visual art programming for The Complex.
-She will also manage the new studio spaces opening in September 2015.
+She also manages the nine studio spaces.

-Brian Montague (Chair), Elaine Nevin, Tom Mulligan, Tom Walsh, Caitriona Lambert, Dick Gleeson, Niamh Collins, Edel McCabe.
+Brian Montague (Chair), Edel McCabe, Tom Mulligan, Tom Walsh, Caitriona Lambert, Dick Gleeson, Feidlim Cannon.

 Solicitor: Niamh Doherty, Becker Campion Solicitors, Kreston House, Arran Court, Dublin 7